purple4reina/sample-apps/security_spec_testing/README.md

 We do obfuscate queries in the ways described in the spec.
 However, I am concerned that there could be some bugs in it as I found yesterday.
 I believe we should implement the cross agent tests for these.

+## Datastore Segment API

+We provide an API for databases that includes sql traces but it isn't public yet.

+We provide an API for datastores that does not include sql traces that is public.
+We do not need to worry about this API because it does not collect the query.

+This section says we should use a `slow_query_whitelist` but it's only a should.
+We do not do this.
+We are not going to do this.

+## Infrastructure Context